algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/management/project_charter.md

 - Test Plan
 - Management Planning & Weekly reports

-In addition, a presentation of our work will be done to the client as a 15-minute long presentation.
+In addition, a presentation of our work will be done to the client and our school director as a 15-minute long presentation.

 ## Allocated Resources

 Budget: 0€
 Workforce allocated: 4 team members
-Worktime: 16 half-days of 3h30 each
+Worktime: 40 half-days of 3h30 each

-Total human hours estimation: 336h
+Total human hours estimation: 560h

 ## Risks